-We would like to start out with a few statements about gay male personal lubricants.
-For those of you old enough to remember, the idea of lube meant just for gay dudes was unheard of.
-One of the most popular products of the time was actually Crisco.
+We want to start with a few statements about gay male personal lubricants.
+For those old enough to remember, the idea of lube meant just for gay dudes was unheard of.
+One of the most popular products of the time was Crisco.
 Yes, the stuff your mother/grandmother bakes cookies and pies with.
 From anal sex to fisting, this was the slick stuff of choice.
-It is thick, creamy, tastes bland and cleans up easily.
-In our humble opinion these are still some of the basic characteristics you should look for in a personal lubrication.
-But, of course there are other factors to consider.
+It is thick and creamy, tastes bland, and cleans up easily.
+In our humble opinion, these are still some essential characteristics you should look for in personal lubrication.
+But, of course, there are other factors to consider.
 We break all of this down in a few quick paragraphs.
-But, even when we mention or supply photos of particular brands, we are not endorsing their usage, or suggesting you purchase their products.
-We are only trying to give you examples of some of the options you have to choose from because literally there are thousands.
+But, even when we mention or supply photos of particular brands, we are not endorsing their usage or suggesting you purchase their products.
+We are only trying to give you examples of some options you have to choose from because there are thousands.

-Lubrication, which can be purchased anywhere from the local drug store and sex shops to on-line merchants, should be bought based on what you plan to use it for.
-This seems like an easy enough question, but if you think about your real sexual life, you will realize that it is more complex than you think.
-Gay male sex is not like straight sex.
-The human anus is not self lubricating and thus requires some sort of man-made product to ease and facilitate penile penetration as well as comfort for both parties.
+Lubrication, which can be purchased anywhere, from the local drug store and sex shops to online merchants, should be bought based on what you plan to use it for.
+This seems like an easy enough question, but if you think about your real sex life, you will realize that it is more complex than you think.
+Gay male sex is not like straight sex, and the human anus is not self-lubricating and thus requires some sort of manufactured product to ease and facilitate penile penetration and comfort for both parties.
 But that is not the end of it.

-Different lubes work better for different purposes.
-From jerking off, to condom usage and even natural sex, finding the right lubrication or lubrications for you will be a bit of trial and error.
+Different lubes work better for various purposes.
+From jerking off to condom usage and even natural sex, finding the correct lubrication or lubrications for you will be a bit of trial and error.
 And worst of all, most of this stuff can be pretty pricey.
-So, let’s do a break down of needs.
+So, let’s do a breakdown of needs.

-At GMJ we believe in being honest and having real conversations with grown folks.
+At GMJ, we believe in being honest and having real conversations with grown folks.
 This means that we know you like to jerk off.
-This is a very natural activity and we don’t trust guys who claim that they don’t do it.
-Masturbation is good for the body and mind.
-There are numerous studies and research that discuss the positive impact cleaning out the penile pipes can have for your over-all health.
+This is a natural activity, and we don’t trust guys who claim they don’t do it.
+Masturbation is good for the body and mind, and numerous studies and research discuss the positive impact cleaning out the penile pipes can have on your overall health.
 With this in mind, let’s talk about some types of lubrication that can help you relieve some personal stress.

 Quick wanking is self-explanatory.
-You find yourself with a small amount of time but need/want to get off (no judgements).
+You have little time, but need/want to get off (no judgments).
 In this case, just about any lube will do, including spit.
-The need may over come you in many places, including the men’s room at work.
+The need may overcome you in many places, including the men’s room at work.
 Yeah, we know what you do!
-But it can even be a quick knock off to help you get to sleep.
-This is when having a bed side table of a few lubricants can be a benefit.
+But it can even be a quick knockoff to help you get to sleep.
+This is when having a bedside table of a few lubricants can be a benefit.
 For something fast, you don’t want to waste your best and most expensive product for a few moments of pleasure.
 You need to save the good stuff, for…the good stuff.
 Choose a lube that is inexpensive but get’s the job done.

 Regular masturbation is a bit more complicated to define because it depends on the individual.
-For some guys, “regular” is fast, but for others it involves a more complex series of events and sexual aids (i.e Porn) Now, this is another time when your personal preference will come into play but also if you have a natural dick or if you have been circumcised.
-Guys with foreskins have always known the great pleasure of pleasuring themselves with the natural lubricant their penis’s produce when aroused.
-This is the reason many religions practice and support circumcision and your morning cereal routine was created to stop boys from jerking their chickens.
+For some guys, “regular” is fast, but for others, it involves a more complex series of events and sexual aids (i.e., Porn).
+This is another time when your personal preference will come into play but also if you have a natural dick or have been circumcised.
+Guys with foreskins have always known the pleasure of pleasuring themselves with the natural lubricant their penis produces when aroused.
+This is why many religions practice and support circumcision and your morning cereal routine was created to stop boys from jerking their chickens.

-We believe for regular masturbation sessions that water based lubrications are best.
-They are usually pretty cheap, easy to clean up, dry quickly so as not to leave much evidence and also feel good on your cock.
-There are many companies that make water based lube so you will have your pick of the litter.
-Just remember price is a key factor.
-This is not the time to break open the piggy bank.
+We believe for regular masturbation sessions that, water-based lubrications are best.
+They are usually cheap, easy to clean up, dry quickly so as not to leave much evidence, and feel good on your cock.
+Many companies make water-based lube, so you will have your pick of the litter.
+Just remember price is a crucial factor, and this is not the time to break open the piggy bank.
 You will use this product a lot!

-For the 6 of you that have never heard of edging or “gooning” this is when a guy has a good amount of time on his hands and wants to prolong his masturbation session for the longest time possible.
-This could mean hours and for some guys, even days.
-There are many different techniques with this process but the most basic purpose is to get yourself to a place JUST BEFORE COMING, and then stop, just at the edge.
-This can be repeated over and over again and the longer you practice the better you get at it.
-There are also lots of different types of aids than can and are employed, including sex toys like dildos, flesh lights, video/ photographic and written pornography as well as the good ole fashioned imagination.
-No matter how you get your stroke on, this is a time you really need to consider what type of lube is best.
+For the 6 of you that have never heard of edging or “gooning,” this is when a guy has a reasonable amount of time on his hands and wants to prolong his masturbation session for the longest time possible.
+This could mean hours and, for some guys, even days.
+There are many different techniques for this process, but the most basic purpose is to get yourself to a place JUST BEFORE COMING and then stop at the edge.
+This can be repeated repeatedly; the longer you practice, the better you get at it.
+There are also many different types of aids that can and are employed, including sex toys like dildos, fleshlights, video/ photographic and written pornography, and the good ole fashioned imagination.
+No matter how you get your stroke on, this is a time you need to consider what type of lube is best.

 THICKER is BETTER.
 For any long masturbation session, you must think about the skin on your dick.
 The pulling and stretching on the skin is not good, especially for cut guys.
-You want a product that will not dry out quickly, has no harsh chemicals or smells and most of all will feel good on your cock.
+You want a product that will not dry out quickly, has no harsh chemicals or smells, and most of all, will feel good on your cock.
 The edgers lube of choice is called Albolene.
-Actually, it is a cream made for women to remove make-up, but that is why it is known to work so well.
+It is a cream made for women to remove makeup, but that is why it is known to work so well.
 It has all the qualities we mentioned and is safe and soft enough to use daily on your face.
-Yes, there are other products that can do the trick but you still want to find ones that work well for the job you want to do.
+Yes, other products can do the trick, but you still want to find ones that work well for the job you want to do.

 One of our greatest pet peeves is that when most people in the HIV field of information/education speak of gay male sex, they love to discuss condoms but always forget to mention lubrication.
-This is mainly because they come from a heteronormative life style that thinks our sex, is like theirs.
-Along with this, no one ever wants to discuss the real issue of the very large number of gay males that, for whatever reason…be it shared HIV status, PrEP and/or Uequalsu, have decided to not use condoms.
-This group also needs to be properly educated about intercourse and this includes lubrication.
+This is because they come from a heteronormative lifestyle that thinks our sex is like theirs.
+Along with this, no one ever wants to discuss the fundamental issue of the vast number of gay males that, for whatever reason, be it shared HIV status, PrEP and/or Uequalsu, have decided to not use condoms.
+This group also needs to be adequately educated about intercourse, including lubrication.

-We are not going to give you a biology lesson here (we will do that another time) but the anus is not self lubricating.
-Many guys, with or without a foreskin, are able to produce a large amount of pre-cum when aroused sufficiently, but this still will not be enough to properly lubricate the anus and penile shaft for the entirety of an anal sex session.
+We will not give you a biology lesson here (we will do that another time), but the anus is not self-lubricating.
+Many guys, with or without a foreskin, can produce a large amount of pre-cum when aroused sufficiently, but this still will not be enough to properly lubricate the anus and penile shaft for the entirety of an anal sex session.
 Once again, and we cannot stress this enough, spit is not lube.
-The more and better lubrication applied the better the sex with be for both the bottom and the top.
+The more and better lubrication applied, the better the sex with be for both the bottom and the top.
 Nothing is worse than uncomfortable or painful sex.

-So, this means that there are 2 types of sex we need to discuss: Without condoms, and with condoms.
+So this means that we need to discuss two types of sex: Without condoms and with condoms.

 Natural sex (without condoms)

 We are starting here because this is the easiest one.
-The choices are endless and all depend on your desire, preference and price point.
-The most basic considerations should be about comfort, slipperiness and long lasting.
-Every guy’s dick and ass are different and what some enjoy, others will not.
-But, luckily trial and error can be fun.
-Water based lubricants are fine, but they can dry out fast.
-If you enjoy long sessions, you might want to go with a silicone based lube.
-These are slick and take a longer time to dry out.
-Some have even suggested coconut oil as a great, and cheap, alternative.
+The choices are endless, and all depend on your desire, preference, and price point.
+The essential considerations should be comfort, slipperiness, and long-lasting.
+Every guy’s dick and ass are different, and what some enjoy, others will not.
+But luckily, trial and error can be fun.
+Water-based lubricants are acceptable, but they can dry out fast.
+If you enjoy long sessions, you might want to use silicone-based lube, which are slick and take longer to dry out.
+Some have even suggested coconut oil as a great and cheap alternative.

 Sex with condoms

 Here is the thing about condoms and lube; they need to go together like peanut butter and jelly.
-You really need one to help the other.
-Because of the natural biology of the male rectal cavity and the usual amount of time most gay males enjoy having sex, condom users must take all of this into account as well as the chemical make-up of the product itself.
-Condoms are a sensitive bunch that can easily break down if the wrong lubrication is applied or if enough is not applied over the course of usage.
-The recommended maximum time is 12 minutes, before changing.
+You need one to help the other.
+Because of the natural biology of the male rectal cavity and the usual amount of time most gay males enjoy having sex, condom users must take all of this into account, as well as the product’s chemical makeup.
+Condoms are a sensitive bunch that can easily break down if the wrong lubrication is applied or if enough is not applied throughout usage.
+The recommended maximum time is 12 minutes before changing.

 Silicone lube seems to be the choice of most gay males.
-It is slick, long lasting and comes in different textures like, EXTRA and CONCENTRATED.
+It is slick, long-lasting, and comes in different textures like EXTRA and CONCENTRATED.
 These, of course, are more expensive but will last you longer.
 A little dab will do ya, or him.
-The issue here is clean up.
+The issue here is clean-up.
 Many silicone lubes are not very water soluble and will stain your sheets.
-Our suggestion is to pre-treat your bedding before washing.
-Also, with all sex acts, try to keep a towel around for wiping hands, or other body parts, off quickly.
+Our suggestion is to pre-treat your bedding before washing it.
+Also, with all sex acts, keep a towel around for wiping hands, or other body parts, off quickly.